leggsimon/scout-score/README.md

-# parcel-react-typescript-boilerplate
+# Scout Scorer

-A typescript/react parcel site template
+A scorer for Scout

 ## Scripts